AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

     client-key-data: fake-key-file
 ```

-Once you have done this cleanup on all of your files and given them meaningful names, move them into the `~/.kube/` directory on your system.
+Once the cleanup is complete on all files and they are given meaningful names (prod-cluster, dev-cluster, etc), move them into the `~/.kube/` directory on your system.

 ## Welcome to Krew